lichenma/Ruby-CheatSheet/README.md

 **Cleaning Upa a Bit**

+The `let` keyword allows us to reuse the same object in all tests under the same describe block.

 The above pattern works but can be a bit tiresome to repeat all the time.
 RSpec gives us some helper methods to generalize it.
 We could rewrite the above using the `let` keyword to make the variable automatically.
 The variable would then get created the first time it is accessed: